-Personal emergency response systems (also called medical response systems) use a pendant, bracelet or belt that your loved one wears.
+Personal emergency response systems (also called medical response systems) use a pendant, bracelet, or belt that your loved one wears.
 If he or

-she has an accident, fall or other emergency when unattended, a monitor center can be alerted at the press of a button.
+she has an accident, fall, or other emergency when unattended, a monitor center can be alerted at the press of a button.
 A monitor will then call the appropriate contacts and emergency services based on the caller’s medical information.
 This device is intended for persons who are able to activate the signal and who do not have dementia.

 Occupancy monitors may be helpful if your loved one is prone to falls.
-These monitors use pressure sensitive chair or bed pads that activate when your loved one moves to get up.
+These monitors use pressure-sensitive chair or bed pads that activate when your loved one moves to get up.

-Intercom system, often called baby monitors, can be used if your loved one lives with you.
+Intercom systems, often called baby monitors, can be used if your loved one lives with you.
 The intercoms can be left on so that you can hear your loved one from another area of the house.

 Webcams and other computerized monitoring systems are more technologically-advanced methods of monitoring a loved one.
 Webcams are basically video cameras that can allow you to see your loved one and monitor potential problems.
-Other types of computerized monitoring systems are in development by a number of companies and may use motion detection or other means to monitor your loved one and continually gather and process the information at a central monitoring site which can then alert you if there is a problem.
+Other types of computerized monitoring systems are in development by a number of companies and may use motion detection or other means to monitor your loved one and continually gather and process the information at a central monitoring site that can then alert you if there is a problem.